freakynit/file-fabric/README.md

 A tiny, pragmatic toolkit written in typescript to generate realistic “dummy” files for demos, tests, CI fixtures, and seeding workflows.
 It can produce common `document`, `spreadsheet`, `slide`, `image`, `audio`, `video`, and `archive` formats with sensible defaults and optional customization.

+File-fabric can be used in three ways:
+- **Library** — import and call generators directly in Node.js/TypeScript
+- **YAML/CLI** — generate multiple files declaratively from a config
+- **Server** — run as a lightweight HTTP service and hit REST endpoints

 ## Why file-fabric?

 When building SaaS prototypes, demos, or automated tests, it’s often useful to quickly generate a variety of file types with predictable contents and sizes.
 File-fabric gives simple API's and configuration to generate: